-It was, however, delayed due to lack of finance and technical problems.
-In March 2011, the joint venture partners announced their plan to sell the project.
+It was, however, delayed due to a lack of finance as well as technical problems.
+In March 2011, the JV partners announced their plan to sell the project.
 In March 2012, the JV handed the development rights to AGL Energy.

 The project was acquired by Powering Australian Renewables Fund (PARF), a partnership between AGL, QIC and Future Fund, in January 2017.

-The second phase of the project will add another 240 wind turbines with 800MW capacity.
+The second phase of the project will add another 240 wind turbines with a capacity of 800MW.